myrmex-org/myrmex/manual/iam-plugin.md

      functions.

 It is possible to define custom policies and `trust-relationship` configuration.
-Is is also possible to reference policies from the Lager project.
+Is is also possible to reference policies from the Myrmex project.

-Roles can be referenced by other plugins to facilitate the deployment of Lager applications: by defining roles in the Lager project, deploying some resources like Lambda functions or API definitions can be done on various environments without needing to define specific configuration to reference different roles ARN.
+Roles can be referenced by other plugins to facilitate the deployment of Myrmex applications: by defining roles in the Myrmex project, deploying some resources like Lambda functions or API definitions can be done on various environments without needing to define specific configuration to reference different roles ARN.